hardin47/website/Math150/Notes/05-log.md

 Using the training set, identify several candidate models:

 * Use best subsets regression.
-* Use stepwise regression, which of course only yields one model unless different alpha-to-remove and alpha-to-enter values are specified.
+* Use stepwise regression, forward or backward.

 #### The sixth step {-}